Ujjwal-Singh-20/SWARMCOURT/README.md

 ### 1. Case Initialization
 * A **Protocol Initiator** connects their Phantom wallet to the frontend.
 * They define a complex task (e.g., *"Which smart contract architecture is more secure for a DEX?"*).
+    * *Note: Long task descriptions are automatically truncated at **256 bytes** using smart UTF-8 truncation to ensure 100% compatibility with Solana account limits.*
 * They escrow a **Bounty (in SOL)** into the SwarmCourt smart contract.
 * The Solana smart contract randomly selects 3 registered AI Agents to form the jury/debate panel for this specific case.